Barry Jenkins (musician): With Eric Burdon and The Animals

-Following the Breakup of Eric Burdon and The Animals
+Following the breakup of Eric Burdon and The Animals

 Following the breakup of Eric Burdon and The Animals, Jenkins substantially withdrew from recording and performing.
 In 1969, he joined the band Heavy Jelly, which included Jackie Lomax on vocals, the first recordings of which included participation from Jim Capaldi and Chris Wood, then of Traffic.
 Jenkins is credited with playing piano, along with Brian Auger on keyboards on Workers Playtime, the 1971 sole album release by the band B.B.
 Blunder, an offshoot of the band Blossom Toes, and which included Julie Driscoll on vocals.
 In 1975, he contributed drums to selections on A Letter Home, an album that included performances by former bandmate Hilton Valentine.
+In 1978, Jenkins was the last drummer with the touring British rock and roll band, Little Tina & Flight 56, following which he was the first drummer with local Kent band Smalltalk, which also included Flight 56's Nick Barnes on bass and lead vocal, and eventually Jerry Kelk on guitar.
 In 1992, he joined a reconstituted version of the Animals, including "New Animals" members Vic Briggs and Danny McCulloch.
 The band played the first rock concert held in Red Square, Moscow, as part of a benefit concert for the victims of the Chernobyl nuclear disaster.

-For many years, Jenkins' principal occupation has been as the owner of Lukes Guitars, a guitar shop in Ramsgate, England, selling new and used musical instruments.
+For many years, Jenkins' principal occupation had been as the owner of Lukes Guitars, a guitar shop in Ramsgate, England, selling new and used musical instruments.

+Death

+Jenkins died in Ramsgate, Kent on 27 January 2024, at the age of 79.
+His funeral was held on 19 February.